emmy-codes/Star-Trek-Quiz/README.md

 ###  Acknowledgments

+Thank you to the students at Code Institute that helped me try to recreate the IOS bug/"feature" and checking my fix for it!

+Thank you to my friends and family that also tested my quiz for me.

 Less of an acknowledgement, more of an ode-to: my partner, for pair programming with me without offering any code solutions, but painstakingly taking me through the process of thinking logically, helping me to focus on where I had updated my source of truth during my code updates, for helping me to compartmentalise a problem and execute it step by step rather than looking at the big picture and panicking.
 For being there through it all, thankyou ❤️